schleidl/schleidl.github.io/_posts/2024-01-21-mental-model-for-the-cloud.markdown

 ![cloud mental model](/docs/assets/images/cloud.png)

 Each customer is able to design what traffic can enter and leave a VPC.
 At AWS Security Groups are the means to restrict and allow traffic to and from the resources assigned to a VPC, for example.

+Additional resources:

+An white paper with details of how virtual networking is implemented at AWS using the AWS Nitro System: https://docs.aws.amazon.com/pdfs/whitepapers/latest/security-design-of-aws-nitro-system/security-design-of-aws-nitro-system.pdf

+A paper showing how AWS used formal verification methods to proof the correctness of the boot code for the AWS Nitro System: https://link.springer.com/chapter/10.1007/978-3-319-96142-2_28